An official plan is a policy document that guides decision-making on land use, development and resource management.

 On Jan.
 30 2020, Burlington City Council approved the final recommendations of the ICBL Land Use Study, including proposed Official Plan Amendment 119 to the Burlington Official Plan, 1997 and proposed Zoning By-law Amendment 2020.418- as brought forward through staff report PL-01-20 on Jan.
 14, 2020 and revised through the memo received by Council on Jan.
 30, 2020.
 A number of appeals were filed regarding both Official Plan Amendment 119 and Zoning Bylaw Amendment 2020.418, keeping the ICBL development restrictions in place until appeals are resolved by the Ontario Land Tribunal (OLT).
 On Oct.
 15, 2021, the OLT granted the City’s motion to lift the development restrictions on all lands subject to the ICBL except for those impacted by Zoning Bylaw Amendment 2020.418, located around the Burlington GO station.
 This means that the City can issue building permits for development in the Downtown that complies with the zoning that was in effect before the ICBL, and Community Planning staff can bring forward recommendations for Council decisions on Planning Act applications in the area.
 On May 29, 2022, the OLT issued a decision regarding the settlement of site-specific appeals relating to a portion of the remaining lands impacted by the ICBL, at 2243 and 2269 Fairview Street and 846 Drury Lane (“Fairview LP lands”).
 By operation of s.
 38(6.1) of the Planning Act, the OLT ordered that the Fairview LP lands be released from Interim Control By-law No. 2019-10.
 A map of the remaining lands subject to development restrictions under the ICBL is available here.
 You can view the status of the OLT case by visiting the Ontario Land Tribunal's webpage for case no. OLT-22-002483: “OPA 119, ICBL land use study”. |

-What is an Official Plan? |
+Why does the City need an Official Plan? |

-An Official Plan is a legal document, required by the Province of Ontario, that describes a municipality's long-term land-use strategy.
-It is prepared with input from the public and helps to ensure that future planning and development meets the specific needs of the community.
 The Official Plan gives clear direction on land use planning but is also flexible because it is a long-term document.
 The Plan is designed to anticipate and manage change.
-For example, it has criteria to evaluate proposals for a change in land use, for new growth in an area that is already developed, and for mapping adjustments based on updated technical information.
+For example, it has criteria to evaluate proposals for a change in land use, for new growth in an area that is already developed, and for mapping changes based on updated technical information.
 The Official Plan changes regularly to:

 |